Certificate Completion Track

 Individualized Program

-Once you meet with our Director of Teacher Education, we will be able to recommend a specific course of study designed to support you as you move toward completion of your certificate.
-In a conversation with the Director, you will be able to discuss and finalize course selection and gain clarification about how our program will not only draw from, but also enhance, your classroom practice and experiences.
+Through a process of review, we will be able to recommend a specific course of study designed to support you as you move toward completion of your certificate.
+This process clarifies course selection and outlines how the program will both draw from—and deepen—your classroom practice and experience as a Waldorf educator.

-If you would like to learn more about Waldorf teaching, teacher education at Great Lakes Waldorf Institute, or our application process, we invite you to fill out our Inquiry Form; sign up for a meeting with our Director of Teacher Education, Monika Sutherland; or email or call Kira Chard, our admissions coordinator, at admissions@greatlakeswaldorf.org or
+If you would like to learn more about Waldorf teaching, teacher education at Great Lakes Waldorf Institute, or our application process, we invite you to contact our Executive Director, Monika Sutherland, at monika.sutherland@greatlakeswaldorf.org, (414)299-3820, or sign up for a meeting using her calendar link.

 Non-Discrimination Statement: Great Lakes Waldorf Institute, Inc., encourages broad public support and participation in its management and activities, and shall not discriminate in any manner whatsoever against any person on the basis of race, nationality, religion, gender, sexual orientation, age, or mental or physical handicap or disability in administration of its educational policies, admissions policies, scholarship programs, and any other programs.
 We are committed to reflecting the diversity of our society and creating space for historically excluded and underrepresented groups to participate in all aspects of the corporation's management and activities.